CORRELATION OF EPSTEIN-BARR VIRUS WITH BREAST CANCER: A CASE CONTROL STUDY

 Other studies29,30 confirmed the findings of Fina and his colleagues.
 This may be due to the heterogeneity of the study designs, patient characteristics, and methodology used to detect EBV, as well as geographical location.
 The interaction between EBV and BC is likely to be complex and influenced by multiple factors, including hormonal factors, immune status, other viral infections, genetic factors, and environmental factors.
 In the present study, there was a statistically significant difference between age and EBV.
 Women aged 30-39 years have a significantly higher odds ratio of positive EBV infection compared to those below 30 years (OR=6.914, p=0.013), and women aged 40 years and above also have significantly higher odds of positive EBV infection compared to those below 30 years (OR=11.082, p=0.003).
 This result was in agreement with Mofrad et al.6.
 However, this result was in disagreement with Alinezhad et al.31.
 This difference could be due to the development of the immune system.
 The immune system undergoes changes and maturation as individuals age.
 Different age groups may engage in varying behaviors that influence the risk of EBV infection.
 For example, individuals in their 30s and 40s may have different social behaviors compared to those below 30 years old.
 Hormonal changes that occur during different stages of life, such as puberty, pregnancy, or menopause, can impact the immune response and potentially influence the susceptibility to EBV infection.

 The results of this study indicate a significant association between residence and breast cancer risk within the case group compared to the control group.
-Specifically, residents of rural areas in the case group were found to have a significantly higher risk of breast cancer (value=0.02).
+Specifically, residents of rural areas in the case group were found to have a significantly higher risk of breast cancer (p value=0.02).
 A similar trend has been observed in Poland32 and India33.
 However, in the USA, they reported that no significant rural-urban differences were observed34.
 Also, Nagrani et al.,35 reported that living in a rural area has a protective effect against breast cancer.
 This difference could be due to differences in screening rates between rural and urban areas.
 In addition to some factors such as lifestyle, socioeconomic status, environmental exposures, and healthcare access in different geographical areas, which can also play a role,.
 Furthermore, divorced and widowed women in the case group exhibited a higher risk of breast cancer compared to those in the control group (p value=0.002).
 In a same vein, numerous studies found that divorced women were more likely than married women to die from BC36,37.
 Additionally, Buja et al.,38 reported that individuals who are separated, divorced, or widowed are more likely to have advanced-stage disease when they receive a breast cancer diagnosis, whereas Hahn et al.39, found no discernible difference in the cancer stage at diagnosis between patients who were never married and those who were married.
 This difference could be due to the fact that the association may be influenced by confounding factors such as socioeconomic status, lifestyle factors, and access to healthcare.

 The findings of the study revealed an unexpected result regarding the association between a family history of breast cancer and the occurrence of breast cancer among the women studied.
 The analysis showed a significant negative association, indicated by an odds ratio of 3.7 and a p-value of 0.002.
 This result contradicts the findings of previous studies40-43, which have consistently reported a positive association between a family history of breast cancer and the risk of developing the disease.
 One possible explanation for this disparity could be attributed to the characteristics of the study participants.
 It is essential to note that the participants in this study specifically sought consultation at the National Cancer Control Foundation to ascertain their breast cancer status.
 Furthermore, the study included their relatives who already had breast cancer.
 The observed association might have been